bigusef/NexusX/docs/getting-started.md

 ## Running with Docker (Recommended)

-The easiest way to run Nexus Cortex is with Docker Compose:
+The easiest way to run Nexus is with Docker Compose:

 ```bash
 # Start all services (API, worker, PostgreSQL, Redis)